General Medicare questions answered.

 QUESTION: Does Medicare pay or reimburse for Adjustable Beds?

-Medicare coverage for a bed is limited to a Semi-Electric Hospital Bed and all hospital beds are covered as a capped rental only.
+ANSWER: Medicare coverage for a bed is limited to a Semi-Electric Hospital Bed and all hospital beds are covered as a capped rental only.
 Medicare does not cover Adjustable Beds.
 See next FAQ answer for coverage details.

 See all Adjustable Beds